Howlerloud/Essex-Pc-s/README.md

           <img src="assets/readme_media/navigation.jpg">
           <img src="assets/readme_media/navigation_mobile.jpg">
           <ul>
-        <li>Im struggling to decide on a build, do you have physical store I can visit to see the pc build in person and decide?
+        <li>Im struggling to decide on a build, do you have physical store I can visit to see the PC build in person and decide?
 Yes you can come visit us at your local store on the highstreet!</li>
       </ul>
           <img src="assets/readme_media/find_us.jpg">
   <h4>Returning Users</h4>
     <ul>
-      <li>I want to be able to see what steps are taken when building a pc.
-We have included a POV video of how to build a pc from start to finish detailing all the steps needed.</li>
+      <li>I want to be able to see what steps are taken when building a PC.
+We have included a POV video of how to build a PC from start to finish detailing all the steps needed.</li>
     </ul>
     <img src="assets/readme_media/building_steps.jpg">
  <ul>
-   <li>I have just built my pc but it wont boot, what should I troubleshoot first?
-On our home page we have put a lot of the most common issues people have when first building their pc start from the top and work your way down!</li>
+   <li>I have just built my PC but it wont boot, what should I troubleshoot first?
+On our home page we have put a lot of the most common issues people have when first building their PC start from the top and work your way down!</li>
  </ul>
  <img src="assets/readme_media/fault_steps.jpg">
  <h4>Frequent Users</h4>